PROSITE logo

 PROSITE documentation PDOC00216

-Integrins beta chain cysteine-rich domain signature
+Integrins beta chain EGF (I-EGF) domain signature and profile

 Description

 Integrins [1,2] are a large family of cell surface receptors that mediate cell to cell as well as cell to matrix adhesion.
-Some integrins recognize the R-G-D sequence in their extracellular matrix protein ligand.
+Some integrins recognize the R-G-D sequence (see <PDOC00016>) in their extracellular matrix protein ligand.
 Structurally, integrins consist of a dimer of an α and a β chain.
 Each subunit has a large N-terminal extracellular domain followed by a transmembrane domain and a short C-terminal cytoplasmic region.
 Some receptors share a common β chain while having different α chains.
 The sequence of a number of different β chains has been determined and are listed below:

 • Integrin β-1, which associates with α-1 to form a laminin receptor, with α-2 to form a collagen receptor, with α-4 to interact with VCAM-1, with α-5 to form a fibronectin receptor, and with α-8.